rozek/llama.cpp/README.md

 Inference of [LLaMA](https://arxiv.org/abs/2302.13971) model in pure C/C++

-> this fork prevents the `main` example from copying the original prompt to stdout, changes the context size limit to 16384 (for CodeLLaMA) and adds both a tokenization and a token counter example to the original repo
+> **Nota bene**: this fork prevents the `main` example from copying the original prompt to stdout, changes the context size limit to 16384 (for CodeLLaMA) and adds both a tokenization and a token counter example to the original repo

 ### Hot topics